 Honors English stresses the chronological, as well as thematic, study of American literature.
 All genres are included.
 An understanding of Puritanism through the writing of Edwards, Taylor and Bradstreet is stressed, as are the Romantic and Transcendental movements through the writing of Poe, Bryant, Emerson, and Thoreau.
 The writings of these 18th and 19th century writers are linked to the thinking and writing of 20th and 21st century writers in order to emphasize thematic and archetypal relevance.
 These readings also serve as a background for the in-depth study of The Scarlet Letter, Huckleberry Finn, The Great Gatsby, and The Catcher in the Rye.
-The essays and sermons of the Puritans, the speeches of our founding fathers and those of Lincoln and Douglas lead naturally into the unrest as seen in the writing of Faulkner, Baldwin, and King.
+The essays and sermons of the Puritans, the speeches of our founding fathers, and the Lincoln/Douglas debates lead naturally into the unrest as seen in the writing of Faulkner, Baldwin, and King.
 Critical and expository essays ranging from five paragraphs to the formal paper are required.
-Some assignments include the use of supportive quotations and paraphrased passages from texts under study; others demand the use of outside sources-both tactile text and online sources, and these online sources are often accessed via web searches and the literary website JSTOR.
-The final paper must contain both.
-Students also sharpen their composition skills by learning to write a précis.
-Students may also be introduced to a class website that facilitates online class participation.
+Some assignments include the use of supportive quotations and paraphrased passages from texts under study; others demand the use of outside sources-both text and online sources, and these online sources are often accessed via web searches and the literary website JSTOR.
 Additionally, students gather in groups to discuss, debate, come to a consensus, and report out on various literary challenges.
 Practice is given to the college application essay.
 Cumulative vocabulary is required.

-132 ENGLISH 11-1 5 credits/year
+132 ENGLISH 11

 This course surveys American literature.
 Puritanism and the Romantic/Transcendental movements are explored.
 Students read novels such as The Scarlet Letter, The Grapes of Wrath, and The Catcher in the Rye.
 Lessons learned from classic American literature will assist students in gaining greater understanding of themselves and the world around them.
 Students often respond via the class website to discuss literary texts and to comment on the comments of their classmates.
 Independent reading is assigned each term.
-Expository writing - an ongoing process - is stressed with a review of accepted usage and sentence structure.
-Writing assignments range from the personal essay to the critical analysis of a literary work under study, to practice in writing essays for college applications.
-Moreover, students sharpen their composition skills by learning to write the précis.
-Student writing is often assessed and critiqued on a smart board.
+Expository writing - an ongoing process - is stressed, with a review of accepted usage and sentence structure.
+Writing assignments range from the personal essay, to the critical analysis of a literary work, to practice in writing essays for college applications.
+Students sharpen their composition skills by learning to write the summary.
 Students often engage in group work to collectively think about and to solve thorny literary conundrums.